Help kids learn how to practice mindfulness at home.

 The lessons in this unit help kids understand and practice mindfulness.
 Mindfulness is to purposefully pay attention to your breathing, feelings, senses, or actions in the present moment.
 When a child is mindful, they increase their ability to regulate emotions, manage stress, and self-motivate.
 You can vary the ways your students practice being mindful each day.
 Some of the many fit resources available for daily mindfulness practice include:

 Explain to students that they can use their breath to overcome frustration.
 Model the figure-8 breathing.
 Trace a figure-8 in the air, inhaling on one side, then exhaling as you move to the other side.
 Repeat several times.

 To use this with your students click here.

 Use the slideshow to guide a class discussion about times students feel frustrated, both at school and at home.

 At school it may be trying to do something new and not succeeding.
 At home it might be when they are told it’s their bedtime and they want to finish what they are doing.

 How to Be Mindful at Home

-Explain to students that they can be mindful at school—and when they are at home too!
-For example, they can use their senses when trying a new food, doing mindful breathing to relax or calm down, or doing a body scan when they can’t fall asleep.
+Explain to students that they can be mindful throughout their day—at both school and home!
+For example, they can use their senses when trying a new food, doing mindful breathing to relax or calm down, or doing a body scan when they want to relax or can’t fall asleep.

 What mindful choices can kids make at home?